aidiscovery4science/aidiscovery4science.github.io/_pages/location.md

 layout: page
 permalink: /Location/
 title: Location
-description: This workshop will be held at in-person at Villa Elizabeth in Berlin, Germany.
+description: This workshop will be held at in-person at Villa Elisabeth in Berlin, Germany.
 # <b>(Click the talks to see their abstracts)</b>
 nav: true
 nav_order: 4